-- In ECM sites: - All women attending an antenatal clinic at ≥35 weeks of gestation without a planned delivery date OR - 3-5 weeks prior to the planned delivery date for those women with a planned induction of labour prior to 40 weeks' gestation - In rapid test sites, all women who experience labour or prelabour rupture of membranes at ≥37 weeks' gestation - Women planning a home birth or in an FMU (which is not able to offer IAP) can be offered an antenatal rapid test on the maternity unit/ labour suite at ≥35 weeks gestation - In risk factor sites, women who experience labour or prelabour rupture of membranes at ≥24 weeks' gestation
+- In ECM sites: - All women attending an antenatal clinic at ≥35 weeks of gestation without a planned delivery date OR - 3-5 weeks prior to the planned induction date for those women with a scheduled induction of labour prior to 40 weeks' gestation - In rapid test sites, all women who experience labour or prelabour rupture of membranes at ≥37 weeks' gestation.

+- Women planning a home birth or in an FMU (which is not able to offer IAP) can be offered an antenatal rapid test which will be processed on the maternity unit/ labour suite at ≥35 weeks gestation. - In risk factor sites, women who experience labour or prelabour rupture of membranes at ≥24 weeks' gestation.